lightbend/fdp-sample-applications/nwintrusion/README.md

 ## Running the applications Locally

 All the applications can be run locally or on the DC/OS cluster using Marathon or Kubernetes.

-Kubernetes support is currently experimental and the approach can change in the future versions.
+> **Note:** Kubernetes support is currently experimental and the approach can change in the future versions.

 `sbt` will be used to run applications on your local machine.
 The following examples demonstrate how to run the individual components from the `sbt` console.